 When your school community includes families and staff from other countries, you may find that events in other parts of the world suddenly seem closer to home.
-If those events are traumatic, such as a natural disaster or political unrest/violence, additional support for individuals affected by the news can make an important difference in how they manage the stress.
+These may include traumatic events such as natural disasters, political unrest, acts of violence, or other kinds of tragedies.
+Support for individuals affected by the news can make an important difference in how they manage stress.

 Culturally responsive support systems

 An important first step is identifying culturally responsive ways to provide support.

 - Consider pulling a team together of family liaisons, parents, and mental health professionals to discuss culturally appropriate forms of support before starting your outreach.